davesheinbein/ui-kit-modern/src/components/Card/Explanation.md

 - `Card` is the main entry point for card UIs.
 - `CardFactory` is the internal logic for rendering each kind.
-- `CardPresets` and `QuickCards` provide helpers and shortcuts for common card types.
 - `ExtendedCardKind` and `CARD_CONFIGURATIONS` define the available types and settings.
 - `Card.module.scss` provides all styles.